4kshi7/quiz-cli/README.md

-Here’s a `README.md` template for your CLI quiz game.
-This guide will help users understand the project, installation steps, and usage.

----

 # Quiz CLI

 **Quiz CLI** is a command-line-based quiz game built with Node.js, featuring a fun set of questions around geopolitics and geography.
 Test your knowledge and aim for a perfect score!